 To reheat dried out cornbread, wrap it in a damp paper towel and microwave on full power for 15 to 30 seconds.
 Check the cornbread and repeat if necessary.

-USES FOR LEFTOVER CORNBREAD
+USES FOR LEFTOVERS

 Turn into cornbread pudding.